'The gift of a cow is truly regarded as a superior gift. Cows, by yielding milk, rescue all the worlds from calamity.

 As we smiled at each other, a feeling of graciousness spread over our small group.

-The extra rupees were a living proof that this was not all about the money.
+The extra rupees were living proof that this was not all about money.

 The extra offerings were the sweet taste of a life lived in this truth.